The world's best Fitbit just got even better

 Shine on

 The Fitbit Charge 5 includes on-board GPS, an EDA (electrodermal activity) sensor for tracking changes in stress levels, and an ECG sensor, but one of its most celebrated new features was its always-on display mode.
-This feature is now coming to the Fitbit Luxe as well, making it easy to see the time, your current step count, and workout stats without raising your wrist to wake the screen.
+As Wareable reports, this feature is now coming to the Fitbit Luxe as well, making it easy to see the time, your current step count, and workout stats without raising your wrist to wake the screen.

 The Fitbit Luxe has a particularly attractive, vivid AMOLED display, so this is a real boon, but bear in mind that using it will make a noticeable dent in your watch's battery life.
 The exact impact will depend on how long you use it, and to conserve a little power you can opt to only keep the screen illuminated between certain hours.